Cost Effective Mailing Boxes

 For example, the boxes can be supplied ready assembled, eliminating the time taken to assemble them (helping improve efficiency and fulfilment velocity).

-As the boxes can accept differing products, it also helps to reduce the size of your packaging inventory.
+As the boxes can accept varying products, it also helps to reduce the size of your packaging inventory.
 This can not only reduce costs (through economies of scale when purchasing) but also further improve packing times (as there is less time spent selecting the appropriate box).

 And finally, all mailing boxes with foam inserts can also be printed with logos, graphics, instructions and more.
 They are also available in white or brown (Kraft) corrugated material, with the foam lining available in various colours too.